jamestthompson3/nvim-remote-containers/README.md

 - `parseConfig`: parses `devcontainer.json` file
 - `attachToContainer`: Attaches to a docker container or builds a container from a user chose image
-- `buildImage`: Builds container from the Dockerfile specified in the `devcontainer.json` file
+- `buildImage`: Builds container from the Dockerfile specified in the `devcontainer.json` file.
+Takes a boolean parameter to determine whether or not to show the build process in a floating window or in the quickfix list.

 ## Available Vim Commands